-For over 9 decades, Theatre Arts alumni have had a major impact on American culture.
+For over a century, Theatre Arts alumni have had a major impact on American culture.
 Many have had distinguished careers in theatre, film and television.
 Others have taught at universities, colleges and secondary schools throughout the country and have influenced generations of students.

 Alumni are also a great resource for those completing their Iowa degrees.
 They offer advice and help to young artists beginning their careers.

 Here are just a few of our Distinguished Theatre Arts Alumni and their accomplishments.

 David Adjmi (MFA 2001) is among the 10 recipients of the 2010 Whiting Writers' Award.
 The $50,000 award was announced in New York City.

 Robert Alexander (MFA 1996) and Kim Euell (MFA 2008) are co-editors of a new anthology of plays.
 Plays from the Boombox Galaxy: Theatre from the Hip-Hop Generation was published in October 2009 by Theatre Communications Group.

 Jennifer Fawcett (MFA 2008) new play, Twenty Moments in the Space Between, won the National Science Playwriting Award, sponsored by the Kennedy Center/American College Theater Festival.
 This award, sponsored by Alan Lightman in association with the Kennedy Center, is intended to encourage new, full-length plays involving science and scientists, recognizing that science is a part of culture.
 Jennifer received the 2015 Smith Prize for Political Theatre.